Yemen forces kill 12; insurgents wreck gas pipeline

 A Yemeni official described al-Banna as a "dangerous" militant and one of the most wanted people internationally.

-Last month, a drone killed Awlaki, identified by intelligence as "chief of external operations" for al Qaeda's Yemen branch and a Web-savvy propagandist for the Islamist cause, officials said.
+Last month, a U.S. drone killed Awlaki, identified by U.S. intelligence as "chief of external operations" for al Qaeda's Yemen branch and a Web-savvy propagandist for the Islamist cause, U.S. officials said.

 Islamist militants linked to al Qaeda captured large swathes of southern Abyan province, including the provincial capital Zinjibar, earlier this year.